-ASIA-PACIFIC SUSTAINABLE DEVELOPMENT JOURNAL Vol. 25, No. 2, December 2018 CONTENTS Page Arun Frey The case for convergence: assessing regional income distribution in Asia and the Pacific 1 Ana Vaz, Sabina Alkire, Agnes Quisumbing and Esha Sraboni Measuring autonomy: evidence from Bangladesh 21 Sharmistha Self and Richard Grabowski Factors influencing maternal health care in Nepal: the role of socioeconomic interaction 53 Anuradha Patnaik Price co-movements, commonalities and responsiveness to monetary policy: empirical analysis under Indian conditions 77 Eni Lestariningsih, Karmila Maharani and Titi Kanti Lestari Measuring creative economy in Indonesia: issues and challenges in data collection 99 Explanatory notes References to dollars (\$) are to United States dollars, unless otherwise stated.
+Chief Editors Asia-Pacific Sustainable Development Journal Social Development Division and Macroeconomic Policy and Financing for Development Division United Nations Economic and Social Commission for Asia and the Pacific United Nations Building, Rajadamnern Nok Avenue Bangkok 10200, Thailand Email: escap-apsdj@un.org For more details, please visit www.unescap.org/publication-series/APSDJ.
+ASIA-PACIFIC SUSTAINABLE DEVELOPMENT JOURNAL Vol. 27, No. 1, June 2020 CONTENTS Page Orlando Zambrano Roman An emerging but vulnerable middle class: a description of trends in Asia and the Pacific 1 Sunil Puliyakot Determinants of overindebtedness among microfinance borrowers: a poverty line-based approach 21 Anna Naupa and Derek Brien Fostering peaceful sustainable development in the Pacific under the 2030 agenda 43 Zulfiya Suleimenova Water security in Central Asia and Southern Caucasus 75 Grace Puliyel, Hoolda Kim and Sophie Mitra Paid maternity leave and child mortality in Asia and the Pacific 95 Explanatory notes References to dollars (\$) are to United States dollars, unless otherwise stated.
 References to "tons" are to metric tons, unless otherwise specified.
 A solidus (/) between dates (e.g. 1980/81) indicates a financial year, a crop year or an academic year.
 Use of a hyphen between dates (e.g. 1980-1985) indicates the full period involved, including the beginning and end years.
 The following symbols have been used in the tables throughout the journal: Two dots (..) indicate that data are not available or are not separately reported.
 An em-dash (-) indicates that the amount is nil or negligible.
 A hyphen (-) indicates that the item is not applicable.
 A point (.) is used to indicate decimals.

 A space is used to distinguish thousands and millions.
 Totals may not add precisely because of rounding.
 The designations employed and the presentation of the material in this publication do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Where the designation "country or area" appears, it covers countries, territories, cities or areas.
 Bibliographical and other references have, wherever possible, been verified.
 The United Nations bears no responsibility for the availability or functioning of URLs belonging to outside entities.
 The opinions, figures and estimates set forth in this publication are the responsibility of the authors and should not necessarily be considered as reflecting the views or carrying the endorsement of the United Nations.
 Mention of firm names and commercial products does not imply the endorsement of the United Nations.